 After a break to focus on writing poetry (courtesy of a grant to live and write in Jack Kerouac’s old house!), Preacher Boy returned to music with a vengeance, as detailed by That Devil Music: "Preacher Boy came roaring back strong with three new albums filled with inspired original songs and choice classic blues covers.
 Although his country-blues influences are evident in these grooves, Preacher Boy’s sound is entirely of his own making, and he’s been busy making vibrant and electrifying music that stands outside of the mainstream of the insular and tradition-bound world of the blues."

-Today, Preacher Boy is riding high on the strength of The Rumble Strip’s early success, and his boot-pounding live performances make clear that this relentlessly pioneering artist continues to deliver some of the most compelling modern blues music available anywhere.
+Today, Preacher Boy is riding high on the strength of his recent releases, and his boot-pounding live performances make clear that this relentlessly pioneering artist continues to deliver some of the most compelling modern roots and blues music available anywhere.
 After a recent performance, Santa Cruz’s Good Times had this to say: "As he beats his long leather boot, four to the floor, his National steel guitar slides and spits a devious storm of gothic Americana and gritty country blues."